 What is Google Play Protect?

 It is the latest initiative from Google to safeguard Android users against malicious apps.
-While the Google Play Store has a fairly rigorous screening process, rogue apps do occasionally slip through the cracks.
+While the Google Play Store has a fairly rigorous screening process and the presence of third-party Android security apps, rogue apps and other digital threats do occasionally slip through the cracks

 Google Play Protect will continue to scan apps on your phone after they’ve been installed, and warn you if there are any security concerns about them.
 The software will also verify updates and new installations.